 By: Dominic Jones

 Despite the lack of announcements, both Aaron and Gillen did share some interesting insight into what it's like working on Star Wars stories and the process of creating the story with the Lucasfilm Story Group.
+I was in attendance at the panel and live tweeted the Star Wars tidbits.

 Both began by giving updates on their current series,